cziwen/TockFormer/README.md

 <details>
 <summary>💡 Signal Generation (Not yet updated)</summary>

-- ⏳ Placeholder for future logs related to trading signal generation, output formatting, and strategy logic. *(To be started after 2025-06-05)*
+- ⏳ Placeholder for future logs related to trading signal generation, output formatting, and strategy logic.
 - ❌ No updates yet.
 This module is currently under development.

 </details>